 20. WordPress

-WordPress is an easy-to-use content management system that comes with great extensions to assist with everything from readability to SEO.
-One of the most popular functions in this platform is the calendar feature.
-The calendar allows you to effectively plan your work months in advance in addition to adding new ideas.
+WordPress is an easy-to-use content management system with great extensions to assist with everything from readability to SEO.
+One of the most popular functions of this platform is the calendar feature.
+The calendar allows you to plan your work months effectively.

 Pricing: Free